Transport documents: CMR, Bill of Lading, CIM, and Air Waybill

 Air transport: Air Waybill (AWB)

 When transporting goods by air, you need an Air Waybill (AWB).
 The AWB documents arrangements for airport-to-airport transportation between carrier and client.
 The AWB was developed by the International Air Transport Association (IATA) as a standard format.
-The AWB has 2 purposes: serving as a transport contract and receipt of goods.
+The AWB has 2 purposes: serving as a transport contract and proof of receipt of goods.

 Transport agreement